-In this DraftKings review, you'll get a fresh take on the strengths and weaknesses of the biggest daily fantasy sports site on the web.
-I break down everything from their range of contests to their customer support and payout policies to give you a clear picture of what to expect as a new DraftKings player.
+In this DraftKings review, I provide fresh take on the strengths and weaknesses of the biggest daily fantasy sports site on the web.
+I break down everything from their contest variety to their customer support and payout policies to give you a clear picture of what to expect as a new DraftKings player.

 Does DraftKings have the reputation, staying-power, and payout structure to be your DFS host of choice?
 Read on to find out.